Pedestrian Accidents/Older Adults

 The U.S. Department of Transportation reports more than 750 senior citizens are killed each year in pedestrian accidents – accounting for one-fifth of all such traffic fatalities.
 Another 5,000 seniors over the age of 65 are injured each year.

-Back-over injuries are another significant risk faced by our older loved ones, who too often can’t get out of the way fast enough to avoid being struck by approaching traffic.
+Our attorneys know that back-over accidents are another significant risk faced by our older loved ones, who too often can’t get out of the way fast enough to avoid being struck by approaching traffic.
 The government estimates 300 people a year are killed and more than 18,000 are injured in back-over injuries.
 In 2010, the U.S. Department of Transportation proposed requiring backup cameras be installed in all vehicles, but has since unfortunately bowed to pressure from the auto industry by indefinitely postponing those requirements.

 The NHTSA offers older adults the following safety tips: